kzamojcin/personal_template/notes/stepByStepHowToCreateAbasicTemplate.md

 Install node.js - [nodejs official website](https://nodejs.org/en/)
 By doing so we are going to be able to use npm command, and much more

-### no.2 creation of "ingredient" list for our website
+### no.2 Creation of "ingredient" list for our website

 npm init (creates a **package.json** file, it keeps track of all of the packages that the project uses.)